Every organization, of every size and industry, needs an enterprise data architecture to become a more data-driven enterprise.

 While many progressive and proactive organizations have the data architecture capability within the role of chief data officer (CDO) function, there are still some organizations that have not taken that plunge.
 To demonstrate the importance and need for a good data architecture in an enterprise, organization should answer two simple questions.
 First, what would the business gain from a data architecture?
 Second, what would a business lose by not having a data architecture?

 First things first.
 Why should the business care about a data architecture?
 At the highest level, data architecture offers solid strategies for companies to manage their data in the entire data lifecycle of data capture, integration, analytics, and visualization.
 Specifically, data architecture offers three key benefits to the business:

 - Strong data strategy.
 Strategy in general involves considering alternatives and making trade-offs to pick the best option.
 A strong data strategy needs to be underpinned by a flexible and scalable data architecture that aligns with company strategies, compliance requirements, business rules, capability and IT standards reflecting the current and the future states.
-These aspects are reflected in the data strategy, including all the components of enterprise data management – see the DAMA-DMBOK© for more about enterprise data management.
+These aspects are reflected in the data strategy, including all the components of enterprise data management – it is important to learn about enterprise data management and its component disciplines.
 An effective enterprise data architecture should include a view of the data landscape using an enterprise data model (EDM).
 An EDM is a holistic representation of the data created and consumed across the entire organization.

 - Improved communication and collaboration.
 A typical enterprise has various stakeholders with different roles, needs, priorities, and constraints across multiple lines of business (LoB).
 In addition, enterprises operate within various assumptions and constraints.
 All this often results in data silos in the company.
 So, when stakeholders from various functions, geographies, LoBs and competing needs come together, it is critical to have a data architecture that can provide a common language for improved communication, collaboration, and data literacy.